| Safe Haskell | Safe-Inferred |

 Here you would have to explicitly define

-coarbitrary s = coarbitrary (toList s)
+coarbitrary s = coarbitrary (toList s).

 Minimal complete definition